 We will explore features of the Upper Cumberland area today known for its many waterfalls, caverns and Great Falls Dam.
 Numerous scenic overlooks on today's route provide some of the best views along the Eastern Highland Rim.
 Stop along the way to see if you can spot some of the world's best freestyle kayakers playing in the rushing whitewater below.
 We will have a catered lunch today near Great Falls, a cascading 30-foot horseshoe waterfall.
 We return for another evening in the charming Evins Mill Retreat.
 We will dine together to recount the day's activities.

 Our bike ride returns us to the Carriage Lane Inn through hilly valleys full of pastoral scenery on shady, lightly traveled roads.
 Lunch and showers are available prior to departure.

-terrain is a combination of gently rolling terrain, hills, and, in a few
+The terrain is a combination of gently rolling terrain, hills, and, in a few spots, challenging climbs.

 As with all of our tours, less ambitious cyclists can take advantage of short cuts and strategic "leap frog" van shuttles along the route to tailor the route to their needs.

 Carriage Lane Inn, 337 E Burton St, Murfreesboro, TN (615) 890-3630